panykd/everwealth-weather/README.md

 * While performing intallation of `node.js` and `chocolatey` tools and dependencies.
 Found the following image to use a background
     * https://pixabay.com/photos/cloudscape-clouds-sky-cloudy-sky-5563794/
     * Licensed for usage without attribution in commercial prodcuts

+* Well, using the template didn't work.
+Deleting and starting from a slight more simple basis.